imarc/handbook/strategy.markdown

 ## Research Activities

 Depending on budget and goals, a number of research activities may be incorporated into a project.
+Most are qualitative, meaning they depend heavily upon the expertise and experience of the researchers.
+Some are quantitative, meaning they are designed to produce a measurable result.
+Designing meaningful quantitative research takes a lot of time and requires substantial expertise; few projects actually require this, but the ones that do will benefit greatly.

+### User Interviews

+Locate, contact and talk to the actual users of the site or application, conducting contextual, unbiased interviews.
+More of an art than a science, this is used to find out not just what users are doing, but

+Interviews can concrete items, such as user interface components, design elements, document flow, feature importance, technical knowledge and more.
+They also can explore more fundamental issues: what users want, what's frustrating, what they like, the environment in which they use the site or app, other tools or competitors they might consider, and so on.

+User interviews can take place in person or remotely over the phone, with or without screen sharing.
+We create a script and a list of questions to ensure consistency.
+Typically, the results are summarized for the client in a findings report.

+Related to this, some organizations will have people who are in daily contact with users, and have valuable insight into what makes users "tick".
+Customer service and technical support teams are often treasure troves of insight, with "on the ground" knowledge dwarfing that of sales and marketing organizations.
+Especially when dealing with a consumer-facing organization, talking to these people is invaluable.

-### Stakeholder Interviews (Qualitative)
+### Stakeholder Interviews

 Identify and gain consus among the client's decision makers.
 Even if these people aren't in every meeting, the client team and strategy team should be aware of all people with decision making or veto authority.

 Speak with key stakeholders.
 Understand and document their pain, aspirations, and goals for the project.

-- What are the success metrics?
++ What are the success metrics?
-- Who are the audience segments?
++ Who are the audience segments?
-- What do their customers or users need?
++ What do their customers or users need?
-- Is there any market research?
++ Is there any market research?
-- What will make them successful?
++ What will make them successful?
-- What challenges do they face?
++ What challenges do they face?

 Stakeholder interviews often turn up new information, issues and objectives.

-### Competitive Analysis (Qualitative)
+### Competitive Analysis

 A competitive analysis can give customers a view of how their competitors fare on the web.
 This analysis can include:

-- Layout - page density, visual impact
++ *Layout* – page density, visual impact
-- Navigations structure analysis - what forms of navigation are used? (main, breadcrumbs, footer, etc).
++ *Navigation structure analysis* – what forms of navigation are used? (main, breadcrumbs, footer, etc).
 Is it consistent?
-- Content - how are they using content to persuade visitor?
++ *Content* – how are they using content to persuade visitor?
 What is the style? who is it written for, and why?
-- SEO audit - pages indexed, meta and title info, sitemap XML and robots.txt audit
++ *SEO audit* – pages indexed, meta and title info, sitemap XML and robots.txt audit

-### Surveys (Quantitative)
+### Surveys

 Surveys allow us to gather information from a large number of participants, yielding results in quantitative terms.
 For example, *We found that 83% of participants prefer to book their ferry ride online between 11am and 2pm on weekdays.*